 Medieval Studies

-As a medievalist and church historian, I examine vernacular religious texts which explore meaning-making and serve as windows into religious culture and history.
-I completed graduate work at The Catholic University of America (PhD, 2017), where I studied the history of Christian spirituality and medieval English literature.
+As a medievalist and church historian, I study religious texts which explore meaning-making and serve as windows into religious culture and history.
+I currently serve as Adjunct Associate Professor of Medieval Studies and Church History at Wesley Theological Seminary.

-My main area of research and teaching is the history of spirituality in Late Antiquity and the Middle Ages, focusing on Old English literature and religious thought.
-My current research for a monograph under contract with Wipf and Stock Publishers/Pickwick Publications examines Alfred the Great’s educational reform as spiritual formation and the pursuit of wisdom in early medieval England.
-I am currently serving as Adjunct Associate Professor of Medieval Studies and Church History at Wesley Theological Seminary.
+I have special research interest in Old English literature and religious thought.
+My current research for a monograph under contract with Wipf & Stock Publishers/Pickwick Publications examines Alfred the Great’s educational reform as spiritual formation and the pursuit of wisdom in early medieval England.
+I have also begun exploring the history of western esotericism within and alongside mainstream religious traditions.

 Partial CV